 Another way to stretch your dollars is to consider how you might get a higher return on any money that is sitting in the bank earning little to no interest.

-Higher-yield savings options you might consider include an online savings account, cash management account, certificate of deposit (CD), or a money market account.
+Higher-yield savings options you might consider include an online savings account, checking and savings account, certificate of deposit (CD), or a money market account.

 11. Keeping the Change

 Loose change may seem fairly worthless, but over time it actually can add up, and might help you help you pay a bill or buy a nice dinner.

 Instead of letting coins live indefinitely in the bottom of your bag or the cup holder in your car, consider setting up one money jar in your home to collect it all.

 Then, every month or so, you might sort and roll the coins to take to the bank.
 (You can also use a coin-counting machine, available in some stores, but keep in mind that some deduct a fee, or percentage of your change.)

 If you rarely use cash anymore, you may still be able to make good use of virtual change.
 Many mobile apps (perhaps the one your bank provides) and credit/debit card accounts offer users the opportunity to automatically round up purchases to the nearest dollar and have that money transferred into a savings account.